How Is Child Support Determined In Nebraska?

 - Student loan obligations

 If faced with a child support modification (or the establishment of an initial support order), you can make no better choice than Higgins Law.
-At Higgins Law, we handle child support cases, custody agreements, parenting plans and all other matters concerning children and family law.
+We handle child support cases, custody agreements, parenting plans and all other matters concerning children and family law.
 We can also help with child support modifications in Nebraska.
 Our attorneys work with parents going through divorce and child support lawsuits that are not in conjunction with divorce or custody agreements.